LovBlueFox/philomena-comment-importer/readme.md

 ### 3. Defining Comment Structure and Reading CSV Files
 The script defines the structure for comments:
 - **Structure Definition**: The comment structure includes data types and callbacks for processing specific fields.
 - **Reading CSV Files**: The script reads and parses the CSV files for comments and users, converting the data into JSON format.
-This step may take up to 15 minutes, depending on the size of the CSV files.
+Depending on the size of the CSV files, this step may take up to 15 minutes.
-- **Mapping CSV to Database Columns**: The script maps the CSV columns to the corresponding database columns based on the comment structure definition.
+- **Mapping CSV to Database Columns**: The script maps the CSV columns to the corresponding database columns based on the definition of the comment structure.
-- **Processing Comments**: It processes each comment, applying necessary transformations and handling any errors that occur during this phase.
+- **Processing Comments**: It processes each comment, applying necessary transformations and handling any errors during this phase.
 ```log
 ----------------------------------------
 Parsing CSV file: comments-export.csv